Tennine2077/DIS-SAM/README.md

 # Demo

-After the training is complete, you can simply visualize the output of DIS-SAM with Demo.ipynb.
+After the training is complete, you can simply visualize the output of DIS-SAM with `Demo.ipynb`.

 # Compare